burcakotlu/GLANET/docs/source/tutorial.rst

         -  Perform Enrichment With ZScores (Default)
 		-  Perform Enrichment Without ZScores
 		-  Perform Enrichment With ZScores (Default) ranks elements w.r.t. their zScores in addition to their empirical, Bonferroni corrected and Benjamini Hochberg FDR adjusted p values.
-		-  Perform Enrichment Without is recommended when you have hundreds of thousands of elements to be analysed (e.g. In case of Cell Line Based TF and KEGG Pathway Analysis).
+		-  Perform Enrichment Without ZScores is recommended when you have hundreds of thousands of elements to be analysed (e.g. In case of Cell Line Based TF and KEGG Pathway Analysis).
-		-  Do not check Perform Enrichment With ZScores if you have hundreds of thousands of elements and you don't have enough memory (> 16GB)
+		-  Do not check Perform Enrichment With ZScores if you have hundreds of thousands of elements and you don't have enough memory (at least 16GB)

 	* *Generate Random Data Mode*
 		-  With GC and Mapability (default)